Health Benefits of Purple Potatoes

 - 22 mg vitamin C (24% DV)

 When it comes to antioxidants, usually the deeper the color, the better.
-Purple potatoes are chock-full of anthocyanins, which are a type of antioxidant that has been shown to reduce the risk of several chronic diseases.
-A 2015 study found that red- and purple-fleshed potatoes average 16 to 57 mg of anthocyanins per 100 g, and other research says their antioxidant power is comparable to that of Brussels sprouts or spinach.
+Purple potatoes are chock-full of anthocyanins, a type of antioxidant that has been shown to reduce the risk of several chronic diseases.
+A 2015 study found that red- and purple-fleshed potatoes average 16 to 57 mg of anthocyanins per 100 g.
+This is significantly higher than the traditional orange-fleshed sweet potato, reports a 2019 review in Molecules.

 Don't Miss: Are Potatoes Healthy?